 Hole Cleaning

 Annular velocity is the variable that will affect hole cleaning the most.
-Any increase in such term decreases the size of the cuttings bed formed on the low side of the hole and in some cases may prevent it.
+Any increase in such term decreases the size of the cuttings bed formed on the low side of the hole and, in some cases, may prevent it.
 The three flow rates shown in Figure 1 are 115, 172, and 229 fpm.
-Each increase in annular velocity shows a corresponding decrease in the total cuttings concentration.
-Even when a cuttings bed is formed, the annular velocity increases, and the bed is eroded until the system is in equilibrium.
+Each increase in the velocity shows a corresponding decrease in the total cuttings concentration.
+Even when a cuttings bed is formed, the annular velocity increases, eroding the bed until the system is in equilibrium.

 Optimum Annular Velocity

 Although any velocity greater than the settling velocity of the largest cutting will theoretically lift all the cuttings to the surface eventually, too low an annular velocity will direct to an undesirably high concentration of cuttings in the annulus.
-Because of slip, the concentration of drilling cuttings depends on the transport ratio as well as the volumetric flow rate and the rate of cuttings generation by the drilling bit.
+Because of slip, the concentration of drilling cuttings depends on the transport ratio, the volumetric flow rate, and the rate of cuttings generation by the drilling bit.
+We recommend reading this article, DRILLING MUDS FLOW REGIMES & RHEOLOGY MODELS.